 On top of all this, the WANDRD Veer actually looks amazing too!
 I’m actually tempted to use this as my everyday-carry (EDC) bag as it’s so unique-looking and cool.

-Available in blue, rust or black, at an affordable price that’s accessible for any photographer or traveler (check price here), it’s tempting to buy one in each colour to keep stashed in larger items of luggage.
+Available in blue, rust or black, at an affordable price that’s accessible for any photographer or traveller (check colours here), it’s tempting to buy one of each version to keep stashed in larger items of luggage.

 As you can see in the photos, the bag looks great on the back of my wife (who’s 5ft 8″ for reference), and is surprisingly spacious – we were able to fit one full size DSLR with 70-200mm lens attached, two more prime lenses and a couple of other personal items.